apvarun/ng-tailwindcss-jit/README.md

 ## Prerequisites

-- Project must have Twilwind CSS installed
+- Project must have Tailwind CSS installed
 - Minimum angular version 11.2 (version from which angular supports Tailwind CSS out-of-the-box)
 - Should be using the default angular builder